Last editedJun 20223 min read

 Here are a few things you can tell your customers about the benefits of paying by Direct Debit through GoCardless.

-- You only need to set up payment once - complete an online form and, unlike with a bank transfer, cash, cheque or card payment, you won’t have to remember to pay next time.
+You only need to set up payment once – Complete an online form and, unlike with a bank transfer, cash, cheque or card payment, you won’t have to remember to pay next time.
 Which means no accidental disruptions to your service, subscription or membership.

-- Unless you change bank accounts, you won’t have to worry about updating your payment details either (unlike, if your debit card expires, or is lost or stolen).
+You won't ever need to update payment details – Unless you change bank accounts, you won’t have to worry about updating your payment details either (unlike, if your debit card expires, or is lost or stolen).

-- Paying through GoCardless gives you certainty.
-You’ll know exactly how much you’re paying and when it will come out, which can help with budgeting.
+Paying through GoCardless gives you certainty – You’ll know exactly how much you’re paying and when it will come out, which can help with budgeting.

 3. Give reassurance

-- You are fully protected under the Direct Debit Guarantee, meaning you have the right to cancel and receive a full refund for any payment taken in error.
+With Direct Debit, your payments are protected.
+For example, in the UK, you are fully protected under the Direct Debit Guarantee, meaning you have the right to cancel and receive a full refund for any payment taken in error.

-- You can cancel the Direct Debit mandate at any time for example through your online banking, immediately stopping future payments (although this will of course affect access to your services).
+You can cancel the Direct Debit mandate at any time, for example, through your online banking, immediately stopping future payments (although this will of course affect access to your services).

-4. Consider a transparent approach
+4. Try a hyper transparent approach

 For example, for smaller businesses or clubs where there is a closer relationship between the customer and the merchant, explaining that Direct Debit will help your business run more efficiently, keep costs down and save time, is often enough to get customers onboard.